flow-hydraulics/flow-wallet-api/README.md

 ### Basic example usage

-**NOTE:** This setup is only for demostrative purposes, please do not run this on production
+**NOTE:** This setup is only for demonstrative purposes, please do not run this on production

 This setup requires [Docker](https://docs.docker.com/engine/install/), [Docker Compose](https://docs.docker.com/compose/install/) and the [Flow CLI](https://docs.onflow.org/flow-cli/install/).